victorbalssa/abacus/README.md

 ### 🎙 Introduction

-- FireFly-III Client for iOS. (https://github.com/firefly-iii/firefly-iii)
+- FireflyIII Client for iOS. (https://github.com/firefly-iii/firefly-iii)
 - Authentication with Oauth2.
 - Use of iOS Keychains to store the accessToken / refreshToken.
 - No external API calls nor Analytics API, not even sentry / crashlytics.